2023 Solar Incentives Guide for Columbus, IN - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to encourage homeowners to switch their home over to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
-These incentives may include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are offered by the federal government, some by the state of Indiana and some by your utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+The phrase "solar incentives" refers broadly to financial incentives implemented by the government and by solar companies to encourage people to use renewable energy by making solar panels more affordable.
+The incentives could include upfront discounts, cash back or monthly credits towards your utility bill.
+Some incentives are offered by the federal government, some by the Indiana government and some by your specific utility company, county or municipality.
+Some broad categories of solar incentives include:

 Federal Solar Incentives

 When someone says "solar incentives," you likely think of federal incentives first.
-You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a predetermined percentage of the money you spend installing solar panels.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.

-To better understand how the ITC may apply to you, reach out to your local Columbus solar panel installer and ask for more information.
+To better understand exactly how much the ITC could save you, get in touch with your local Columbus solar panel installer.

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-The new Clean Energy Credit now runs until 2035.
-Homeowners can now apply for a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
-The total credit will then see a slight annual decrease until it expires.
-Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
+The new Clean Energy Credit is valid until 2035.
+Homeowners are now eligible for a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
+This credit will then see a slight annual decrease until it expires.
+Starting in 2023, it will also be easier to get credits for energy storage systems with the new act.

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit might apply to you, speak with your local Columbus solar installation expert.
+Your local Columbus solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives